wavemotionio/standardized-commits-js/README.md

 # Types
 These types are the essence of the standard.
 Types are linted by [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional)

-- **chore** - Changes that affect the build system or external dependencies and moving files
 - **ci** - Changes to our CI configuration files and scripts
 - **docs** - Documentation only changes
 - **feat** - New feature